SwarmUS/TestBench-Python/README.md

 Once these parameters have been adjusted, the file can be run.
 The *TurningStation* should turn the amount entered in `step` and then stop for 3-5 seconds for the acquisition period before starting to turn again, repeting this cycle until `destination` has been reached.
 A complete turn takes usually around 15 minutes.

 #### Note
-Communication with the HiveBoard is done using the pheromones submodule.
-If communication problem occur, ensure that the version used by the script is the same as on the HiveBoard.
+Communication with the HiveBoard is done using the [Pheromones submodule](https://github.com/SwarmUS/Pheromones).
+If communication problems occur, ensure that the version used by the script is the same as on the HiveBoard.
 ## Parser
 Parses and presents the PDOA values from the previously acquired raw data (from [ExtractRawData](#pxtractRawData)).
 The user will be prompted 2 clickable interfaces to firstly offset the data to a common reference and secondly to extract the slopes of each antenna pair.
 #### Runnning the script
 The script can be run from `src/parser`.
 #### Adjustable parameters
-`dataFolderPath` : folder path where the extracted raw data CSV produced by [ExtractRawData](#pxtractRawData) has been save.<br />
+`dataFolderPath` : folder path where the extracted raw data CSV produced by [ExtractRawData](#pxtractRawData) has been saved.<br />
 `dataName` : name of the file to parse the data from.<br />
 `usedPairs` : the antenna pairs to be used.
 Encoded as follow :<br />
 <pre><code>	pair 0 = antenna 0 - antenna 1<br />